-Toshiba Camileo SX500 review
+Toshiba Camileo SX500 full review

 Like Samsung, Toshiba is focused on the budget end of the HD camcorder market.
 Its second most-advanced Camileo camcorder is the glossy black SX500 with and red detailing.
 Sitting just under the £230 SX900 in the range and competing directly with Samsung’s HMX-Q10, it won’t break the bank.

 The SX500 offers a modest 5x optical zoom plus 12x digital extension.
 Its on-paper advantage is a larger number of pixels on the sensor than most rivals, notably a 10-megapixel CMOS chip at 1/2.33in.
 This allows for theoretically best-in-class 8-megapixel photos to be shot and committed to SD card, as well as 1,920 x 1,080 pixel Full HD video in MPEG-4 format at 30fps, with stereo microphone.
 Close focusing is down to 1cm.